karadikid/descryer/README.md

 ## Problem Statement

-The Author wants to travel the new decentralized world to build an Internet of freedom.
-To learn about this world he has to escape the prison of modern finance and pay the warden of Reserve Banking.
+The Author wants to travel the new decentralized world to build an Internet of Trust.
+To learn about this world he must escape the prison of modern finance with its filthy fat cats of Reserve Banking.

 ### Solution

-Build a decentralized blogging platform with a cryptocurrency onramp.
+Build a decentralized blogging platform with a low-friction cryptocurrency on-ramp.

 ## Business Requirements